KeiSugiyasu/sample-chat-server-dart/api_specification/doc/generated/asyncapi.md

   * Send a new comment to the server.
 * Publish and Subscribe
   * Get comments from the server.
+  * If the request message is invalid, notified from the server.
 * Subscribe
   * Notified chat updated events.